Sylius/Sylius/UPGRADE-1.12.md

            - { path: "%sylius.security.admin_regex%", role: ROLE_ADMINISTRATION_ACCESS }
    ```

+5. It is worth noticing that, that the [following services](https://github.com/Sylius/Sylius/blob/1.12/src/Sylius/Bundle/CoreBundle/Resources/config/test_services.xml)
+are now included in every env starting with `test` keyword.
+If you wish to not have them, either you need to rename your env to not start
+with test or remove these services with complier pass.

 ### Asset management changes

 We updated gulp-sass plugin as well as the sass implementation we use to be compatible with most installation